gary1346aa/Scene-Recognition/results/index.md

-# Cong-Yao Huang (103000002)

-# Project 3 / Scene recognition with bag of words
+# Scene recognition with bag of words

 ## Overview
 The goal of this project is to learn basic image recognition methods.
 Our real objective is to write some codes implementing scene recognition, starting with **tiny-images and Kth-nearest neighbor** and then move on to the state of the art method : **bags of features + linear SVC**.